s0557917/dojo/exercises/1/README.md

 Either way is fine, using `vue-cli` is easier but setting up VueJS yourself might be more educational.

 Put your code somewhere in this repository.
-We suggest a monorepo approch with a folder `webapp` below the repository's root folder.
+We suggest a monorepo approach with a folder `webapp` below the repository's root folder.

 ### Objectives